The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Pressure Estimates

-for $f \in W^{n, r}(\Omega)$, where $r \in (1, \iny)$. \end{lemma} \begin{proof} These bounds for $n = 0$ are stated near the bottom of page 174 of \cite{AKM}, but let us say a few words about them.
+\end{lemma} \begin{proof} The bounds in \cref{e:prLemma} for $n = 0$ are stated near the bottom of page 174 of \cite{AKM}, but let us say a few words about them.
 First, they are derived from combining an interior estimate away from all boundaries with an estimate that includes only $\Gamma_+$.
-Second, \cite{AKM} does the $N = 0$ case, and we use (15.1.5) of \cite{Agranovich2015} for the $N \ge 1$ case. \end{proof}
+Second, \cite{AKM} treats the $N = 0$ case, and we use (15.1.5) of \cite{Agranovich2015} for the $N \ge 1$ case. \end{proof}

+In what follows, we will use $L^q$-based Sobolev spaces on $\Omega$ with $q > 3/(1 - \al)$.
+This will give us some useful properties, which we summarize in \cref{L:Sobolev}.